 11. Raise up your planting

-Change the landscape by rethinking your plant pots.
+Change the landscape in grassless garden ideas by rethinking your plant pots.
 Move freestanding pots to create a more curated display, that will fill any empty gaps on the patio to add greenery and colour.

 Elevate smaller pots on side tables and plant stands to gain a different perspective, adding depth to the overall feel of the planting arrangement.
 A cluster of potted plants surrounding a seating area is a great way to make the experience of sitting outdoors feel more immersive.